StefanopuloZ/Snake-Game/readme.md

 Features:

-- Three size levels.
-6x6, 9x9 and 12x12
+- Three level sizes: 6x6, 9x9 and 12x12
 - 9 dynamicaly changing speed levels
     - Starting speed and level size are customizable from options before game start
-- All standard rules for snake movment, growth and proper randomization of pray appearence
+- All standard rules for snake movment, growth and proper randomization of pray appearence apply
 - Functional pause option
 - Highscore

-## Code
+## Logic and Code

 Snake is moving through grid where each square is object with properties telling program what it contains.